 - BIND 9 no longer sets receive/send buffer sizes for UDP sockets, relying on system defaults instead.
 [GL #1713] - The default rwlock implementation has been changed back to the native BIND 9 rwlock implementation.
-[GL #1753] - The native PKCS#11 EdDSA implementation has been updated to PKCS#11 v3.0 and thus made operational again.
+[GL #1753] - BIND 9 binaries which are neither daemons nor administrative programs were moved to \$bindir.
+Only ddnsconfgen, named, rndc, rndc-confgen, and tsig-confgen were left in \$sbindir.
+[GL #1724] - listen-on-v6 { any; } creates a separate socket for each interface.
+Previously, just one socket was created on systems conforming to RFC 3493 and RFC 3542.
+This change was introduced in BIND 9.16.0, but it was accidentally omitted from documentation.
+[GL #1782] - The native PKCS#11 EdDSA implementation has been updated to PKCS#11 v3.0 and thus made operational again.
 Contributed by Aaron Thompson.
 [GL !3326] - The OpenSSL ECDSA implementation has been updated to support PKCS#11 via OpenSSL engine (see engine_pkcs11 from libp11 project).
 [GL #1534] - The OpenSSL EdDSA implementation has been updated to support PKCS#11 via OpenSSL engine.
 Please note that an EdDSA-capable OpenSSL engine is required and thus this code is only a proof-of-concept for the time being.
 Contributed by Aaron Thompson.
 [GL #1763] - Message IDs in inbound AXFR transfers are now checked for consistency.
 Log messages are emitted for streams with inconsistent message IDs.
-[GL #1674] - The zone timers are now exported to the statistics channel.
-For the primary zones, only the loaded time is exported.
-For the secondary zones, the exported timers also include expire and refresh times.
-Contributed by Paul Frieden, Verizon Media.
-[GL #1232]
+[GL #1674] - The question section is now checked when processing AXFR, IXFR, and SOA replies while transferring a zone in.
+[GL #1683]